 In May of 2006 Briedis earned his master of business administration degree with a marketing emphasis from Grand Canyon.

-A life-long baseball fan, Briedis has seen a game in 34 different Major League Baseball stadiums and cites Tony Gwynn as his all-time favorite player.
-He attended Gwynn’s and Cal Ripken Jr.’s 2007 Hall of Fame induction ceremony in Cooperstown.
+A life-long baseball fan, Briedis has seen a game in 34 different Major League Baseball stadiums.
+He attended Tony Gwynn’s and Cal Ripken Jr.’s 2007 Hall of Fame induction ceremony in Cooperstown.

 Also, an avid college football fan, Briedis has been to 41 bowl games, which includes 29 Holiday Bowls, four Fiesta Bowls, two Cactus Bowls, one Freedom Bowl, one Belk Bowl, one Chick-fil-A Bowl, one Military Bowl, one Orange Bowl and the 2016 College Football Playoff National Championship.
 The first bowl game he ever attended was the 1984 Holiday Bowl, which catapulted BYU to the national title.